-With an accurate diagnosis and the right support, people with learning disabilities can reach their full potential and flourish in school and in life.
+With an accurate diagnosis and the right support, children with learning disabilities can reach their full potential and flourish in school and beyond.
 At the University Eye Center, we take a holistic approach to diagnosing and treating visual-related learning disabilities.
-Our optometrists diagnose vision issues and psychologists address learning problems in order to make a complete and accurate assessment.
+Our doctors and practitioners diagnose vision issues and our psychologists address learning problems in order to make a complete and accurate assessment.

 The Learning Disabilities Unit at the UEC

 A thorough psychoeducational evaluation (also called a neuropsychological evaluation) is the key to understanding a child’s learning problems.
-It comprises a series of tests that is administered by a psychologist who has training in the diagnosis of learning disabilities.
+It comprises a series of tests that are administered by a psychologist who is trained in the diagnosis of learning disabilities.

 At the University Eye Center, the process begins with a comprehensive vision evaluation by an optometrist with expertise in the relationship between vision and learning to determine if the child’s problems are vision based.
 Then, parents or guardians meet with one of our psychologists who takes a detailed developmental history of the child.
-Additional information could come from schools, agencies and medical records.
-Based on this information, a decision is made as to what further testing or services is required.
+Additional information might come from schools, agencies and medical records.
+Based on this information, a decision is made about what further testing or services might be required.